-Muir's motivation 'only going up' at World Champs
+Muir 'more motivated' for Worlds after Tokyo medal

 "I can go into races more relaxed," Muir said.
 "When I'm more relaxed, I run better.
 It's a win-win situation."

-And she explained: "I don't think my motivation is going to go down because of that (Olympic medal).
+And she added: "I don't think my motivation is going to go down because of that [Olympic medal].
 If anything, it's going to go up.
 Now I've got nothing to lose.

 "It's given me an awful lot of confidence as an athlete to know that I've been there and done it.
 I'm just so pleased that I was able to go out there and get that medal last year.
 It does take a lot of pressure off myself."